NishkaDG/AR22/Assignments/assignment_2.md

 Since the exercise did not specify whether the object's *Collider* had to be removed or not, we decided not to remove it.
 That's why the objects repel each other when positioned in the same coodinates.

-The Unity built-in raycast function tracks objects in the physical world, whereas AR Foundation's raycast tracks trackable AR objects that may not exist in the physical world.
+The Unity built-in raycast function can only hit objects in the digital world, whereas AR Foundation's raycast can only hit physical items in the real world.
+If you want to both be able to place items on the ground and on top of already placed items, you will need to use both raycasts.

+If we wanted to be able to have physics/gravity in our project, but without the objects falling through the ground.
+We would need to use the debug planes with a collider.
+The debug planes are of course not very pretty, but you could for example remove their renderer, so they are not even visible.

 ### <ins>Exercise 2.3</ins>